SEC DEFENSE

 Ambiguity Leads to Uncertainty – and the Possibility of a Criminal Conviction

-Those last three examples of insider trading, though, are not as clear cut as the first two.
+Those last three examples of insider trading are not as clear cut as the first two.
 This is because the federal government’s campaign to end insider trading in the securities market has not been a strong one.
 Insider trading is not a criminal offense – the closest that federal law comes to banning insider trading is to make it a form of securities fraud.
 However, fraud requires an act of deception, and it is not clear what is being deceived when someone trades on material and nonpublic information about a company.
-The result is an ambiguous law that insider trading lawyers have struggled to define.

-Just how ambiguous the law is can be seen in one case that was handled by the Second Circuit Court of Appeals – the court that has heard far more insider trading claims than any other circuit in the country.
-In Dirks v.
-SEC, a case decided in 1983 by the Supreme Court of the United States, a company insider passed on confidential information about fraudulent accounting to an investor.
-The SEC prosecuted the investor to whom the information was given.
-The Supreme Court, however, overturned the conviction, using a three-pronged test to determine illegal insider trading:
+Just how ambiguous the law is can be seen in the case of Dirks v.
+SEC, a case decided in 1983 by the Supreme Court of the United States, where the Supreme Court used a three-pronged test to determine illegal insider trading:

 The third prong, in particular, has caused numerous problems for securities fraud cases.
 The SEC has often pushed for courts to adopt a “should have known” standard, which would have made it easier for prosecutors to obtain a conviction.
-However, the Second Circuit, knowing how much power their ruling would have on insider trading cases, has stayed true to the Supreme Court’s “must have known” standard, which is much more favorable for defendants.
-Different outcomes for similar cases have been reached in different federal courts of appeal, though.
+However, the Second Circuit has stayed true to the Supreme Court’s “must have known” standard.

 Potential Penalties for Insider Trading